 Here, after being warned to leave, these African American males beat the white offer unconscious and probably also stole his camera phone.
 So although the Texas A.G. has already said many of these local Coronavirus rules are illegal under Texas law, existing laws probably cover this matter better.

 So it probably does not matter that the Centers for Disease Control and Prevention say no evidence exists that COVID-19 can be transmitted in swimming pools or hot tubs using “proper operation, maintenance, and disinfection" (e.g., use of chlorine and bromine).
 Assuming that Allure erred on the side of caution, and closed their swimming pool and clubhouse due to COVID (and there is no evidence we could find they had) how would this change things if one of the attackers was a resident of the complex?

 Well, to begin with, residents involved in the attack likely could NOT be charged with criminal trespass.
 And assuming the other BLM supporters involved in the attack were guests using or enjoying common areas after hours, this would be a civil issue, such as a breach of the lease agreement, discussed here.
 Either way, they can all be charged for their roles in attacking the cop, but that is for another article.

-Assuming this mob of criminals were simply non-tenants who hopped over the fence enclosure (and it looks that way), the local DA has a case for criminal trespass.
+Assuming this mob of criminals was simply non-tenants who hopped over the fence enclosure (and it looks that way), the local DA has a case for criminal trespass.

 - Civil Trespass?